martinthomson/rfc6125bis/draft-ietf-uta-rfc6125bis.md

 ## Wildcard Certificates {#security-wildcards}

-This document states that the wildcard character `*` SHOULD NOT be included in presented identifiers but SHOULD be checked by application clients if the requirements specified in {{verify-domain-wildcards}} are met.

-Wildcard certificates automatically vouch for any and all host names within their domain.
+Wildcard certificates, those that have an identifier with `*` as the left-most DNS label, automatically vouch for any and all host names within their domain.
 This can be convenient for administrators but also poses the risk of vouching for rogue or buggy hosts.
 See for example {{Defeating-SSL}} (beginning at slide 91) and {{HTTPSbytes}}